xapian/xapian-docsprint/glossary.rst

  from Xapian 1.2 onwards; Flint was used from Xapian 1.0 onwards; Quartz was used in older versions.

+**Divergence from Randomness**
+ A family of probabilistic weighting schemes developed more recently than BM25.
+Xapian 1.3 adds supports for a number of such schemes.

 **Document ID**
  A unique positive integer identifying a document in a Xapian database.